 Ink Unlimited vs. Ink Premier

-Another interesting debate is between the Ink Unlimited and Ink Premier because of their similar rewards structures.
-The Ink Premier card offers better catch-all multipliers, but comes with a $195 annual fee.
+Another interesting debate is between the Ink Unlimited and the Ink Premier because of their similar rewards structures.
+The Ink Premier card offers better catch-all multipliers but comes with a $195 annual fee.
 If you’re running a one-card setup, at which point does it make more sense to go for the Ink Premier over the Ink Unlimited?

 Again, we can use math to figure this out.
 First of all, let’s compare apples to apples by assuming the Ink Unlimited card also earns cash back (so 1.5% instead of 1.5X).
 Let’s also assume that none of your purchases are over $5,000, allowing us to focus solely on the Ink Premier’s 2% earning rate vs. the Ink Unlimited’s 1.5%.